11 Most Interesting Colombian Christmas Traditions

 *Disclosure: This post contains affiliate links.
 I am a member of Amazon Associates, LLC and other affiliate programs and earn from qualifying purchases made after clicking those links.
 There is never any additional cost to you.
 To learn more please consult our Disclosure Policy.

-Colombian Christmas Traditions Introduction
+My Experience of Colombian Christmas Traditions

-There are some really interesting Colombian Christmas traditions, including some tasty Colombian Christmas foods and some unique Colombian Christmas desserts, like most countries.
-There are also a few pretty quirky ones like the Dia de los Inocentes Colombian tradition (don’t worry I’ll tell you all about this funny Colombian Christmas tradition of pranks below).
+Like in most countries, there are some tasty Colombian Christmas foods and some unique Colombian Christmas desserts.
+There are also a few pretty quirky Christmas traditions in Colombia, like the Dia de los Inocentes Colombian tradition of pranks.

 Before I get to that, I just want to share one quick piece of advice if you happen to be planning on traveling to spend Christmas in Colombia.

-It is, like much the rest of the world, one of the busiest tourist seasons.
+Christmas time in Colombia, like much of the rest of the world, is one of the busiest tourist seasons.
+Cartagena especially gets crowded.
+So, it’s good to make your reservations early!

 To help with that, you can check out my guide to the best areas to stay in Cartagena or my picks for the best boutique hotels, best luxury hotels, best beachfront hotels, or best hostels and knock those reservations out early.
-If you’re traveling elsewhere in Colombia, you might also want to check out my guide to the best areas to stay in Bogotá, and all the other destinations I cover in the Other Destinations section.

 11 Most Fascinating Christmas in Colombia Traditions